tranek/GASDocumentation/README.md

 The `ASC` holds its current active `GameplayEffects` in `FActiveGameplayEffectsContainer ActiveGameplayEffects`.

+The `ASC` holds its granted `Gameplay Abilities` in `FGameplayAbilitySpecContainer ActivatableAbilities`.
+Any time that you plan to iterate over `ActivatableAbilities.Items`, be sure to add `ABILITYLIST_SCOPE_LOCK();` above your loop to lock the list from changing (due to removing an ability).
+Every `ABILITYLIST_SCOPE_LOCK();` in scope increments `AbilityScopeLockCount` and then decrements when it falls out of scope.
+Do not try to remove an ability inside the scope of `ABILITYLIST_SCOPE_LOCK();` (the clear ability functions check `AbilityScopeLockCount` internally to prevent removing abilities if the list is locked).

 <a name="concepts-asc-rm"></a>
 ### 3.1.1 Replication Mode
 The `ASC` defines three different replication modes for replicating `GameplayEffects`, `GameplayTags`, and `GameplayCues` - `Full`, `Mixed`, and `Minimal`. `Attributes` are replicated by their `AttributeSet`.